Ghalibilal/laravel-hmac-encryption/README.md

-# 🔐 Laravel Encryption by Ghalib(Under Development)
+# 🔐 Laravel Encryption by Hazrat Bilal Ghalib

 A simple and secure Laravel package for encrypting and decrypting model attributes, queries, and sensitive data using AES-256-CBC with HMAC integrity.